Live Oak and Moss

 About blindcaduceus

-Dr. Parish is a full-time physician in Addiction Medicine and Family Medicine in Naples Florida.
+Dr. Parish is a full-time physician in Addiction Medicine and Family Medicine in North Charleston, South Carolina.
 He is a Kentucky native and alumnus of the University of Kentucky College of Medicine.
-His thirty years of experience has varied from non-profit and for-profit medical groups in addition to private practice.
+His greater than thirty years of experience has varied from non-profit and for-profit medical groups in addition to private practice.
 He is a member of the American Society of Addiction Medicine, American Academy of Addiction Psychiatry, Thoreau Society, and life member of the Ralph Waldo Emerson Society.

 This entry was posted in Miscellany, Uncategorized and tagged , , , , , , .
 Bookmark the permalink.